MungoMeng/Spiking-Inception/README.md

 ## Architecture
 ![architecture](https://github.com/MungoMeng/Spiking-Inception/blob/master/Figure/architecture.png)

-The Inception module is proposed in the ANN literature.
 There is a Split-and-Merge strategy in the Inception module:
 The input is split into a few parallel pathways with a set of specialized filters (e.g. 3×3, 5×5, 7×7 convolutional kernels, pooling, etc.), and then all pathways merge by concatenation.
 Under this strategy, the Inception modules can integrate multi-scale spatial information and improve the network’s parallelism.
 We also designed an Inception-like multi-pathway network architecture.
 To further improve the architecture’s learning efficiency and robustness, we divided each pathway into multiple parallel sub-networks by partitioning competition areas.
-Finally we attained a high-parallelism Inception-like network architecture consisting of 21 parallel sub-networks.
+Finally we constructed a high-parallelism Inception-like network architecture consisting of 21 parallel sub-networks.

 ## Instruction